-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements are presented in United States dollars ("USD"), which is also the Company's functional currency.
+These interim consolidated financial statements are presented in United States dollars ("USD"), which is also the Company's functional currency.

-These consolidated financial statements were authorized for issue by the board of directors (the "Board") of the Company on March 22, 2022.
+These interim consolidated financial statements were authorized for issue by the board of directors (the "Board") of the Company on May 10, 2022.

-The Company presents its consolidated statements of financial position in order of liquidity rather than on a current and non-current basis.
-A schedule of investments is not presented for the current year given the Company's expansion of its focus from a lending-oriented credit platform to an alternative asset management platform in the United States.
-Certain comparative figures have been reclassified to conform to the current year's presentation, the more significant of which are explained below.
+The Company presents its interim consolidated statements of financial position in order of liquidity rather than on a current and non-current basis.
+Certain comparative figures have been reclassified to conform to the current period's presentation, including the reclassification of "Professional fees" and "Compensation" to "General, administrative and other".